-Technical Writing Tips for IT Professionals
+Writing Tips for IT Professionals

 Tips for Text Chats

-- You can skip the period at the end of the message.
+- Skip the period at the end of your message if you want.

 - Use emoticons to add non-verbal clues that might exist in a verbal chat.